PrioritySoftware/PrioritySoftware.github.io/_sdk/Customization-Rules.md

 -   ***Never*** use a standard base table to create your own form.
     Create your own table instead.
--   Include the appropriate four-letter prefix (e.g., **XXXX_ORDERS**)
-    in the name of any form you create.
--   When modifying a standard form, any newly added column must start with your four-letter prefix.
 -   You cannot delete a standard column from a standard form.
 -   When creating your own [multiple joins](Form-Column-Attributes#Special-Joins ), use a join